collective/collective.contextimage/README.rst

     An image which gets rendered as portal logo.
 This is a drop in replacement for the logo viewlet with fallback to default logo).
 Profile is ``profile-collective.contextimage:logo``.

+*Footer Viewlet*
+    Richtext which can be displayed as portal footer.
+Profile is ``profile-collective.contextimage:footer``.

 Installation